M.S. in Human Resources Development

 Students can complete 42 credit hours (including all coursework, the required practicum, and the portfolio project) within a three-year period.

 4. Where is the program offered?

-The HRD Program is offered in three locations: Westminster, MD (main campus); Hanover, MD (Arundel Mills); and our newest location at the MCEA Conference Center in Montgomery County.
-Generally, we begin new cohorts in Westminster and Montgomery County during the first week in August, and Arundel Mills during the first week in January.
+The HRD Program is offered in two locations: Westminster, MD (main campus) and Hanover, MD (Arundel Mills).
+Generally, we begin new cohorts in Westminster during the first week in August, and Arundel Mills during the first week in January.

 5. When do classes meet?

 Classes are held twice each week during the semester: Wednesday evenings, 7:00 to 10:00 p.m., and Saturday mornings, 9:00 a.m. to 12:30 p.m.